Moon type: Dotty Moon

 Besides the original type formed by lines, there is the possibility of using certain Braille embossers to produce dot patterns (Dotty Moon or Dotted Moon) in the shape of Moon characters.
 The patterns are disposed as a 5x5 grid.

 Direction

 Initially the text changed direction (but not character orientation) at the end of the lines.
 Special embossed lines connected the end of a line and the beginning of the next.
-Around 1990, it changed to a left-to-right orientation.
+However, around 1990, it changed to a left-to-right orientation.

 Reception

 The Royal National Institute for the Blind for wider universality prefers braille.